KxSystems/docs/docs/ml/toolkit/xval.md

 0.9999905 0.9999906 0.9999905 0.9999905 0.9999905
 ```

-This form of cross-validation is also known as _repeated random sub-sampling validation_.
+This form of cross validation is also known as _repeated random sub-sampling validation_.
 This has advantages over k-fold when equi-sized bins of observations are not wanted or where outliers could heavily bias the classifier.

 <i class="fab fa-wikipedia-w"></i>
 [Repeated random sub-sampling validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Repeated_random_sub-sampling_validation "Wikipedia")